Tuesday, 23 June 2015

 BIFFO, KID & ROGER - AND TWO HALVES TOGETHER AGAIN...

-The drawing we did was of a large panel on the front cover of The BEANO #1492, dated February 20th 1971.
-I was surprised to learn this, because I'd never have thought I still had a Beano bought over a year before, but perhaps it was because it was the first issue to have the decimal price on the cover.
-If so, I probably also had the previous one as it was the last to have the £-s-d price - 4d.)
-My cousin signed his half PICASSO and I signed my half REMBRANDT (modest as ever), and that could well have been the last time I ever saw him.
+The drawing we decided to collaborate on was a large panel on the front cover of The BEANO #1492, dated February 20th 1971.
+I was surprised to learn this, because I'd never have thought I'd still have a Beano bought over a year before, but perhaps it was because it was the first issue to have the new decimal price on the cover.
+If so, I probably also had the previous one as it was the last to have the old £-s-d price - 4d.)
+My cousin signed his half of our drawing PICASSO and I signed my half REMBRANDT (modest as ever), and that could well have been the last time I ever saw him.

 Anyway, I managed to track down and buy the issue on ebay, so here's the front and back covers to help you celebrate my joyous reunion with a comic from my youth, which, to be honest, if it hadn't been for Roger's drawing, I'd probably never have remembered in a month of Sundays.
 Now all I have to do is find out if my former collaborator is still alive, and see if my part of the drawing is still tucked away in his wallet.
 If not, at least now I can re-create it and send him a copy for old times' sake.

 UPDATE, 2016: He's still with us - got a Christmas card from him and his missus.
 Another update 2021: Last Christmas I sent him a copy of his half, plus the cover - just to see if he remembered.
 So far, haven't heard anything.

 Posted by Kid at Tuesday, June 23, 2015